THE ATC AUSTRALIAN DERBY

 * Champion jockey Tommy Hales holds the record for riding the most winners: Richmond (1875), Grand Flaneur (1880), Navigator (1882), Bargo (1884), Trident (1886) and Abercorn (1887).

-* The Derby has been historically dominated by colts and geldings as most three-year-old fillies contest the Australian Oaks the following week.
+* There are no fillies in this year’s race.
+The Derby has been historically dominated by colts and geldings as most three-year-old fillies contest the Australian Oaks the following week.
 In the past 27 years Shamrocker (2011) has been the only filly to win.
 In 1989 champion filly Research won the Derby and the Oaks four days later.
-The scratching of Frankely Awesome means there are no fillies this year.

 WHAT CONNECTIONS ARE SAYING